deepledi/RetardsInSpaceSS13/README.md

 # Retards In Space
-don't host this server or else i will hack ur pc and u die xd
+Firesho = Gay
+#What is this
+TGstation edit
+#When did you fork
+17-11-2017
+ok

-firesho is gay
+#is firesho gay
+yea